: The Rain Centre (Akash Ganga Trust)

 Please clarrify what the current status of Akash Gange Chennai is?

-By The Rain Centre (Akash Ganga Trust) Posted on Tue 20 Dec 2011, over 12 years ago
+By The Rain Centre (Akash Ganga Trust) Posted on Tue 20 Dec 2011, almost 13 years ago

 Dear Mike,